brendanlong/prince-of-the-dark-kingdom/src/book-2/chapter-18.md

 inside the pentagram and power unfurled from the earth to hold him, gently, caressing, singing sweetly in tones of an ocean miles away.

-"I am... all that Theywould deem to make of me.
+"I am... all that They would deem to make of me.
 Priest.
 Warrior.
 King.
 God.
 I am the anger of this scorned land, and I am its sorrow.
 I am one of the few of the Children of the Earth who have turned back to our Mother and said 'thank you for your gifts, how might they serve you?'
 Do